berezovskyi/lambda-test/README.md

 Java wins by an order of magnitude in hot mode (even despite ugly byte-string-json-string-json transformation in the code), but has worst case cold start times roughly 4 times of Python.
-I attribute this with the size of the code bundle.
+I attribute this to the size of the code bundle.
 After a few iterations, the jar file exploded to 6MB (things escalated pretty quickly!).

 ## CloudWatch stats for sample microservices deployed (Python & Node.js)